Special Occasions

 And finally ...

-As we celebrated the most special occasion of all year - the birth of my Savior, Jesus Christ - I thanked the Lord for all the many blessings he had given me this year ...
+As we celebrated (for me) the most special occasion of all year - which is the birth of my Savior, Jesus Christ - I thanked the Good Lord for all the many blessings he had given me this year ...

-Including my room full of sweet, adorable first graders.
-And now they were all healthy and happy, including Michael.
-His face was beaming … And so was mine!
+Including my family, friends, our school faculty and staff, and my roomful of sweet, adorable first graders!
+And for now, they were all healthy and happy, including Michael.
+His face was beaming with joy!

-Read More about First Grade at Safety First
+Read more about Special Occasions at Safety First

 Return from Special Occasions to Funny-First-Grade-People Home